 Dedicated medical volunteers and generous donor support are required in order to provide the primary healthcare services to improve the health status of children, women and their families in rural areas of Nepal.

-September 22: Arrival in Kathmandu.
-Transfer to Hotel Marshyangdi in Thamel, Kathmandu.
-Welcome party at the hotel.
+Day 1 (October 16 ): Arrival in Kathmandu.
+Transfer to Hotel Utse in Thamel, Kathmandu.

-The cost of the medical mission to Manang is $1,000.
-This fee covers the volunteer's meals, lodging, airport pick-up and drop-off, preparation & training before departure, local transportation & coordination, on-site orientation, ongoing support, fun activities, porters during treks, and administrative expenses.
+The program fee of $1,000 covers each volunteer’s meals, lodging, airport pick-up and drop-off, preparation & training before departure, local transportation and coordination, on-site orientation, ongoing support, trekking and sightseeing, fun activities, porters during treks, and administrative expenses.

-The program fee does not cover airfare to Nepal, hotel accommodations in Kathmandu, the visa expenses, personal expenses, and any required vaccinations or immunization costs.
-You are responsible for booking your own airline ticket.
+The program fee does not cover the visa expenses, personal expenses, round-trip air transportation to Nepal, and any required vaccinations or immunization expenses.

 To maximize our supporters' donations, we expect volunteers to pay for his or her own expenses.
 The expenses are fully tax-deductible to US citizens.

-For more information about the medical mission, please contact us via email:
+For more information about the health fair, please contact us: